Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific to the magical school and the protagonist's background, avoiding explicit mention of the title.
-They create a strong connection to the intended answer.
+Both clues are specific and distinct, pointing to the correct answer without using the title words.
+Good angles.

 ✅ Strengths:
 - Generally specific and relate to correct answer